osama806/Advance-Tasks-Management-System/README.md

 -   Assignee task to users with limited time
 -   Delete tasks from the system by admin
 -   Retrive tasks after deleted it from system (Soft-Delete)
+-   Add comment to task
+-   Add attachment file to task

-4. Users
+2. Users

 -   Create new user, admin and manager
 -   Retrieve details of all users by just admin
 -   Retrieve details of a specific user by owned account
 -   Login for user, admin and manager
 -   Refresh token
 -   Logout for user, admin and manager
 -   Update user profile by just admin
 -   Delete user account by owned account
 -   Retrive users after deleted it from system by just admin (Soft-Delete)
+-   Change status task
--   Delivery task to manager in limited time
+-   Add comment to user
+-   Add attachment file to user

+3. Comments
+-   Create new comments and assigned them to users and tasks
+-   Display specified comment by admin
+-   Display all comments by admin
+-   Delete specified comment by admin

+4. Attachments
+-   Create new attachments and assigned them to users and tasks
+-   Display specified attachment by admin
+-   Display all attachments by admin
+-   Delete specified attachment by admin

+5. Roles
+-   Create new role and assigned it to user
+-   Display roles by admin
+-   Display specified role by admin

 ## Getting Started

-These instructions will help you set up and run the Task Management System on your local machine for development and testing purposes.
+These instructions will help you set up and run the Advance Tasks Management System on your local machine for development and testing purposes.

 ### Prerequisites